 Modular Bug Out Bag

-This video from Black Scout Survival not only shows how to pack a bug out bag, but it also has a lot of practical tips for a real-life disaster situation.
-It highlights the importance of having a bag that’s not more than 45% of your body weight, having a predetermined bug out location, and how to get there safely.
+This video from Black Scout Survival not only shows you how to pack a bug out bag.
+It also has a lot of practical tips for a real-life disaster situation.
+It highlights the importance of packing a bug out bag that’s not more than 45% of your body weight, having a predetermined bug out location, and how to get there safely.

-Another cool thing about this video is the bag itself: it’s a tactical-style bug out bag that has removable parts that you can modify depending on your needs.
-You can remove the top part of the bag which contains the essential items and convert it into a fanny pack.
+Another cool thing about this video is the bag itself: it’s a tactical-style bug out bag with removable parts that you can modify depending on your needs.
+You can remove the top part of the bag that contains the essential items and convert it into a fanny pack.
 The rest of the bag can be stowed in a safe location while you scout around.

-This video shows what you can pack in a winter bug-out bag.
+This video shows you how to pack a bug out bag for colder weather.
 Bugging out or not, winter is always a difficult situation to prepare for.
-This video stresses the need for items that can keep you warm in really cold climates, like thermal clothes, and down blankets.
+This video stresses the need for items that can keep you warm in really cold climates, like thermal clothes and down blankets.
 The result is a bulkier bug out bag, but one that won’t let you freeze to death in the wilderness.

 DIY Desert Bug Out Bag

 You won’t believe how many tools and supplies can fit in this humble bag.
 This bug out bag may lack the fancy bells and whistles of other preppers’ BOBs, but it can definitely hold its own against the arid Australian climate.
 It’s a simple pack full of DIY and practical tools that you can use to survive against the elements.